d3x0r/STFRPhysics/AI/Revised/weak_field_observational_tests.md

 ## 5. Mercury Perihelion Precession

 Mercury perihelion advance is treated in this framework as a local weak-field consequence of finite-speed displacement response on an eccentric orbit, rather than as the output of a purely static correction.
-The core point is that the Sun's displacement field propagates at \(c\), and while uniform relative motion preserves the usual cone compensation, Mercury's accelerated orbital motion does not.
-That imperfect compensation produces a small residual tangential effect whose orbit-average is prograde and nonzero.
+The primary result is the integrated weak-field orbit equation on the effective displacement geometry, which yields the standard total coefficient \(\alpha=3\) and therefore the observed secular precession.
+The retardation, kinematic-steering, and displacement-geometry pieces discussed below are an interpretive unpacking of that integrated result, not independent fitted ingredients.

-The first contribution arises from the retardation mismatch.
+The first interpretive contribution arises from the retardation mismatch.
 If the retardation time is

 \[
 \tau=\frac{r}{C},